-These website’s have very helpful and various resources.
-Ayumi Horie’s webpage has an inspiring list of resources and a comprehensive list of artist working with ceramics.
+These websites have very helpful and various resources.
+Ayumi Horie’s webpage has an inspiring list of resources and a comprehensive list of artists working with ceramics.

 Fantastic list of artists, organizations, blogs, schools, galleries, and videos.

-Harriette has an amazingly helpful website full of suggestions and guidelines for professional activities – see side bar to the right and left for specifics.
+Harriette has an amazingly helpful website full of suggestions and guidelines for professional activities.

 Harriette Estel Berman

-Critical Craft Forum Society for Contemporary Craft Digitalfire: Reference Database Alfred Ceramics Art Stream Library ARTAXIS NCECA Access Ceramics La Meridiana Ceramics Now Ceramic Arts.edu American Crafts Council Montana Clay Studio Potter The Center for Crafts, Creativity & Design The International Academy of Ceramics crafthaus Adopt a Potter Ceramics in the Expanded Field 92y.org – Virtual Clay Pot Bank Dictionary This Day In Pottery History British Ceramics Biennial Objective Clay CFile.org-Contemorary Ceramic Art + Design GYST-ink Ceramic Artists Now
+Organizations The Color Network Critical Craft Forum Society for Contemporary Craft Digitalfire: Reference Database ARTAXIS NCECA Access Ceramics La Meridiana Ceramics Now Ceramic Arts.edu American Crafts Council Montana Clay Studio Potter The Center for Crafts, Creativity & Design The International Academy of Ceramics crafthaus Adopt a Potter Ceramics in the Expanded Field 92y.org – Virtual Clay Pot Bank Dictionary This Day In Pottery History British Ceramics Biennial Objective Clay CFile.org-Contemporary Ceramic Art + Design GYST-ink Ceramic Artists Now

-Many features of Ceramics Today [that] may be familiar to you – links, the gallery and the newsletter (now the ‘Update’).
-There are also many new features – the Pot of the Week, Website of the Week and the Odd Spot.
-Believe it or not, this time there are no ads and annoying pop-ups.
+Many features of Ceramics Today that may be familiar to you – links, the gallery, and the newsletter.
+There are also many new features – the Pot of the Week, Website of the Week, and the Odd Spot.

-Critical Craft Forum (a facebook page) is a place for makers, curators, theorists, historians, collectors, writers, critics and more to explore and discuss research, exhibitions, ideas and publications that span the terrain of craft.
+Critical Craft Forum is a place for makers, curators, theorists, historians, collectors, writers, critics, and more to explore and discuss research, exhibitions, ideas, and publications that span the terrain of craft.

-This website has extensive information about clay and glaze chemicals, processes, glazing, firing, glaze leaching, well, just about everything.
+This website has extensive information about clay and glazes chemicals, processes, glazing, firing, glaze leaching, well, just about everything.

-An evolving independent network of artist, including artist portfolios, employment and residencies.
-A fantastic non profit rather “hip” website, great place to see work.
+An evolving independent network of artists, including artist portfolios, employment, and residencies.
+A fantastic nonprofit rather “hip” website, great place to see work.

 Resources and information from the National Council on the Education of Ceramics Art.